-WASHINGTON, D.C. — The U.S. Department of Justice wrote a letter on Wednesday to Oneida County, New York saying they had determined that the county had violated voting rights in the extremely close NY-22 election last November.
+WASHINGTON, D.C. — The U.S. Department of Justice (DOJ) wrote a letter on Wednesday to Oneida County, New York saying it had determined that the county had violated voting rights in the extremely close NY-22 election last November.
 According to the DOJ, the county is in violation of two federal laws that protect voters: the National Voter Registration Act and the Help America Vote Act.
-The Department found that 2,400 voter registrations were not processed by the county despite being submitted on time — potentially disenfranchising thousands of eligible voters who were not able to cast their ballots.
-The county also rejected hundreds of affidavit ballots that the Justice Department says should have been counted.
+The DOJ found that 2,400 voter registrations were not processed by the county despite being submitted on time — potentially disenfranchising thousands of eligible voters who were not able to cast their ballots.
+The county also rejected hundreds of affidavit ballots that the DOJ says should have been counted.

 The NY-22 election prompted a months-long legal battle when the results were too close to call.
 In February, Claudia Tenney (R) was declared the winner over Rep. Anthony Brindisi (D) by 109 votes.

-The Justice Department plans to file a civil lawsuit against the county if a settlement cannot be reached.
+The DOJ plans to file a civil lawsuit against the county if a settlement cannot be reached.